2118 - Military Leave

 Pay needs to be reconciled on a month-by-month basis as it is oftentimes difficult to obtain copies of the military-issued leave and earning statements (LES) for those employees who are called to active duty and who are receiving state issued supplemental pay via Government Code section 19775.17 or 19775.18.

 An LES is needed for each month the employee received supplemental pay.
-In the event such verification is needed to reconcile the employee’s state pay with his/her military pay and allowances, departments may request verification from the employee’s military finance center.
+In the event such verification is needed to reconcile the employee’s state pay with their military pay and allowances, departments may request verification from the employee’s military finance center.
 All requests for pay history must include the employee’s name, social security number, and the pay periods requested.
 A return address should be included.
 The employee must also sign a document authorizing the release of the pay information, which must accompany your request.

 NOTE: The policies in this Policy Memo are based on Government Code sections 19770 through 19786 and federal law.
 In some instances, the federal and state laws provide different benefits.
 To comply with both federal and state statutes, whichever statute provides the greatest benefit shall prevail.